markusdaehn/create-koa-server/README.md

 ```

 ## Usage
 Below are some basic usage information.
-If you prefer, you can take a look a some basic examples [here](https://github.com/markusdaehn/create-koa-server/tree/master/examples)

 ### Extend
 You can "extend" a predefined koa server implementation.
 Once you create a server using the ```create-koa-server```, it returns a server object that has a ```create``` method on it.